-If the detector fails either the sensitivity or functional test, several steps should be taken to determine if the detector is faulty or simply needs to be re-adjusted, before returning the unit.
+If the detector fails either the sensitivity or functional test, several steps should be taken before returning the unit to determine if it is faulty, or simply needs to be re-adjusted.
 These steps include:

-- Verify all wiring connections and appropriate power is applied to the - Verify that the optical line of sight is free from obstructions or any other light sources including reflective objects such as gloss painted surfaces. - It is imperative that at least 90% of the received light is from the reflector alone, otherwise sensitivity cannot be assured. - 3.
-Apply the maintenance procedure in this manual.
+- 1. Verify all wiring connections and appropriate power is applied to the detector. - 2.
+Verify that the optical line of sight is free from obstructions and reflective objects.

+It is imperative that at least 90% of the received light is from the reflector alone, otherwise sensitivity cannot be assured.

+- Apply the maintenance procedure in this manual.
 Repeat the test procedure.
-If the detector still fails the test procedure proceed with - 4.
-Repeat the alignment procedure in this manual.
+If the detector still fails the test procedure proceed with step 4. - Repeat the alignment procedure in this manual.
 If the alignment procedure is successful repeat the test procedure.
 If the detector still fails the test it should be returned for repair.

-6500 BEAM DETECTOR: SET-UP PROCEDURE SUMMARY
+6500R(S) BEAM DETECTOR: SET-UP PROCEDURE SUMMARY